Misdiagnosis of CFS -

 is commonly experienced by people with CFS/ME.
 I consider it a

 consequence or a symptom, not a cause.
-If your depression is relieved by exercise, then you are unlikely to have Chronic Fatigue Syndrome.
+If your depression is relieved by exercise, then you don't have the key Chronic Fatigue Syndrome symptom of post-exertional malaise.

 - Food allergies and food sensitivities

-Both food allegies and food sensitivities can cause serious symptoms including chronic fatigue.
+Both food allergies and food sensitivities can cause serious symptoms including chronic fatigue.

 sodas, consider aspartame poisoning.